rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 being slightly expensive.
 It takes $$O(n^3)$$ time to parse in the worst case.
 This an implementation of Earley parsing that handles the epsilon case as given by Aycock et a.[^aycock2002practical].
-However, a limitation here is that we only recover the first parse tree.

-For a much more complete implementation including Leo's optimizations[^leo1991a], and full recovery of parsing forests, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).
+For a much more complete implementation including Leo's optimizations[^leo1991a], and full recovery of parsing forests using iterative solutions, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).

 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.
 Here is an example grammar for arithmetic expressions, starting at `<start>`.